4 Retirement Planning Considerations to Avoid

 From a financial perspective, you might end up having to deal with tax laws that you had not considered.
 For example, Florida does not have a state income tax, but most other states do.
 If you plan to continue some part-time work in retirement outside of your home state of Florida, you might need to make some adjustments to account for the state income taxes.

-These small hiccups can cause big problems if you do not work with a financial advisor before you make a move.
+These small hiccups can cause big problems, seeking the help of a financial advisor may be beneficial.
 Financial and retirement planning are complex processes, with many potential opportunities and pitfalls to take into account.
 Working with a fiduciary financial advisor, a professional required to put your best interests first, can be crucial to understanding the risks of major life events like a move in retirement.

 There can, of course, be some benefits to making a move, too.
-You could reduce your tax exposure or, with the right financial strategy, continue to own your previous home and earn rental income from it.
+You could reduce your tax exposure or, with some planning, continue to own your previous home and earn rental income from it.

-Planning out the move will help you take full advantage of the benefits.
-It will allow you to effectively weigh the pros and cons before investing time and money in the move.
+Planning out the move may help you take full advantage of the benefits.
+It will allow you to weigh the pros and cons before investing time and money in the move.

 Call our team today to set up an appointment—don’t wait to get started.
 Future you will thank you!